Ritiktoksiya99/UMBC-DATA606-Capstone-/data/Readme.md

 - **2** = Diabetes

 ## Note
-The original Kaggle dataset contains numeric values only.
-The categorical version was created by mapping numeric codes back to their descriptive labels for better readability during EDA.
+The original Kaggle dataset contains numeric values.
+For better readability during EDA, categorical labels were applied.
+The dataset was then re-encoded back to numeric values for model training.

+## Setup Instructions
+1. Download `diabetes_health_indicators(1).csv` from the Kaggle link above
+2. Place the file in this `data/` folder
+3. Run the notebook in the `notebooks/` folder